 Explaining the complicated state of health care coverage, as well as the details of various ideas to reform it, can be a very daunting task for the media.
 Monitoring the spin wars between the two sides is far easier and helps explain why the subject has finally climbed to the top of the news agenda.

 Or, as the New York Times’s (and CNBC’s) John Harwood told Politico, health care is “not only not a cable TV-friendly story; it’s not a journalism-friendly story….It’s incredibly complex to try and explain to people.”
 But the he-said/she-said and who’s ahead?
-No probs.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+No probs.Liz Cox Barrett is a writer at CJR.